LLM/Agent-as-Data-Analyst: A Survey: INTRODUCTION

-{\bf { L3: Homogeneous Modality Support.}}Current data analysis systems are generally optimized for specific data types, with architectures and query engines tailored to particular formats.
-For example, relational databases are well-suited for structured data~\cite{LLMQO}, while systems such as MongoDB are designed for semi-structured formats like JSON~\cite{mongodb}.
-When analyzing videos with accompanying timestamped descriptions, human analysts must manually align frames with their corresponding documents to enable cross-modal analysis~\cite{mu2024snagscalableaccuratevideo}.
-This specialization hampers the analysis of heterogeneous data across modalities, thereby increasing analytical complexity, introducing errors, and limiting both the scope and efficiency of data-driven insights.

-{\bf { L4: Basic Format-Based Analysis.}}While conventional analysis methods efficiently support operations such as filtering, aggregation, they lack the ability to reason over semantic information embedded in data.
-For example, in table analysis, if a cell contains lengthy textual paragraphs, SQL queries can only retrieve or match keywords without understanding the semantics (e.g., sentiment, intent, causal relationships)~\cite{zhang2023reactable}.
-Likewise, for unstructured data such as charts or documents, analysts must manually interpret and summarize content to fulfill analytical needs~\cite{han2023chartllama}.
-The absence of semantic understanding constrains the analytical depth of current systems and limits their ability to address complex, knowledge-intensive tasks that demand reasoning beyond surface-level patterns.
+{\bf { L3: Basic Literal Analysis.}} While conventional analysis methods effectively support operations such as filtering and aggregation, they operate primarily at the literal level and lack the ability to reason over the semantic content embedded within data.
+For example, in table analysis, when a cell contains lengthy textual descriptions, SQL queries can only retrieve or match keywords, without interpreting deeper meanings such as sentiment, intent, or causal relationships~\cite{zhang2023reactable}.
+Similarly, for unstructured data types like charts or documents, analysts are often required to manually interpret and summarize the content to meet analytical goals~\cite{han2023chartllama}.
+This reliance on surface-level processing limits the analytical depth of current systems and hinders their capacity to handle complex, knowledge-intensive tasks that require semantic reasoning, abstraction, or contextual understanding beyond mere syntactic patterns.